sebaslogen/resaca/README.md

   class with different ids.
 For example, a screen of holiday destinations with multiple pages and each page with its own `HolidayDestinationViewModel`.
 - ❤️ Isolated and stateful UI components like a **favorite button** that are widely used across the screens.
 This `FavoriteViewModel` can be very small, focused and only require an id to work without affecting the rest of the screen's UI and state.
+- 🗪 Dialog pop-ups can have their own business-logic with state that is better to isolate in a separate ViewModel but the lifespan of these dialogs might be short, so it's important to clean-up the ViewModel associated to a Dialog after it has been closed.

 # Demo app